cosmos/relayer/docs/chain_implementation.md

 #### Event Parsers

-For tendermint chains, the IBC messages are parsed in the `CosmosChainProcessor` by parsing the tendermint events from every new block.
-This will be different for non-tendermint chains, but these items will need to be accounted for:
+For Comet BFT chains, the IBC messages are parsed in the `CosmosChainProcessor` by parsing the comet events from every new block.
+This will be different for non-comet chains, but these items will need to be accounted for:

 - For client IBC messages (e.g. MsgCreateClient, MsgUpdateClient, MsgUpgradeClient, MsgSubmitMisbehaviour), message should be parsed into `provider.ClientState`.
 - For connection handshake IBC messages (e.g. MsgConnectionOpenInit, MsgConnectionOpenTry, MsgConnectionOpenAck, MsgConnectionOpenConfirm), message should be parsed into `provider.ConnectionInfo`